Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: Simulating Supernova Feedback and Mixing in galaxy disk patches

-The nearly uniform density along the disk plane compel the remnants to stay nearly circular in this plane, however, the density gradient perpendicular to the disk causes them to expand more easily along the steep vertical pressure gradient, which allows metal enriched outflows to reach the edge of the disk and be ultimately expelled \citep{Martizzi2015}.
-A review of the time series of these metal maps shows enriched gas getting expelled from the disk, rising within the gravitational potential before cooling and returning back, which is reminiscent of a mini galactic fountain.
-We note here that some gas is able to leave the simulation domain and the outflow boundary conditions at the top and bottom of the computational box does not allow it to return.
+The nearly uniform density along the disk plane compels the remnants to remain nearly circular, while the density gradient perpendicular to the disk causes them to expand more easily along the steep vertical pressure gradient.
+This allows metal enriched outflows to reach the edge of the disk and be ultimately expelled \citep{Martizzi2015}.
+A review of the time series of these metal maps shows enriched gas getting expelled from the disk, rising within the gravitational potential before cooling and falling back, which is reminiscent of a mini galactic fountain.
+We note here that some gas is able to leave the simulation domain, and the outflow boundary conditions at the top and bottom of the computational box does not allow it to return.
 As a result, enriched material is steadily lost from the galactic disk patch.
 As discussed in Section \ref{sec:steady} this is a small effect for the MW progenitor models but a considerable one for the dwarf galaxy model which cannot be considered dynamically stable over longer periods of time and is unable to effectively retain the metals injected by SNe.
 In Section \ref{sec:steady} and Appendix \ref{app:MW_eff} we show that the MW progenitor model with low SFR and high $\epsilon_*$ exhibits the same behaviour, although to a lesser degree than the dwarf-satellite model.

-Having discussed the evolution and the salient features of the small patch disk simulations we now turn our attention to quantifying the degree of metal mixing and its relevance to spectroscopic observations of stars in the MW.
+Having discussed the evolution and the salient features of the small patch disk simulations, we now turn our attention to quantifying the degree of metal mixing and its relevance to spectroscopic observations of stars in the MW.